 The nearest postcode is GU16 6SD.
 This is just 300m to the south of the main entrance.

 [ 3D Landscape » ] Just over the road from Frith Hill but with quite different terrain.
 Based on the end of the Chobham Ridges overlooking the Pirbright & Bisley Firing Ranges, expect a mix of short sharp steep climbs and some longer gentler ones, with fast singletrack descents.
-The trail network has been developed for 2008 to lengthen the course.
 The car park and start arena are surrounded on three sides by much of the course so it's an ideal spectators venue.

 [ Entrance Map » ] Take the B3015 Deepcut Bridge Road, turn off east onto Blackdown Road/Newfoundland Road past the Military Museum, turn R into Alma Gardens and R into the venue.